Give2Peer/g2p-client-android/README.md

 -----

 A version with a more limited hardware support, since API 21.
-This version will leverage the full power of Material design.
+This version leverages the full power of Material design, and provides tablet layouts as well as phone layouts.

 - [ ] Design a launcher icon.
+- [ ] Statistics

 1.0.0
 -----

 A version for everybody, working under API 10.
+This version (and all of 1.x.x) does not have a proper layout for tablets, and is ugly.

 - [ ] Action points.
 - [ ] Experience points.